trshinde/react-phone-store-project/README.md

  Steps to run

- 1) git clone to your local directory using: git clone
+ 1) git clone to your local directory using: git clone https://github.com/trshinde/react-phone-store-project.git

+ 2) npm start to browse it locally to: http://localhost:3000/